-This cyprinid was discovered in the mid-1900's and scientifically described by Meinken in 1956.
+This cyprinid was discovered in the mid-1900s and scientifically described by Meinken in 1956.
 It is found in Southeast Asia on the Malay Peninsula through Singapore, the Greater Sunda Islands of Borneo and Sumatra, and possibly in Thailand and Cambodia as well.
-These fish are wild caught and so are rather rare, but specialized and well stocked suppliers will often have them available.
+These fish are wild-caught and so are rather rare, but specialized and well-stocked suppliers will often have them available.

-This fish has two close relatives with which it is often confused, the Harlequin Rasbora Trigonostigma heteromorpha and and the Lambchop Rasbora or Espe's Rasbora Trigonostigma espei.
-The name Espei Rasbora is often ms-applied to the fish, and to confuse the issue more, both the Glowlight and the Lambchop are sold under the name of 'False Harlequin'.
-To identify these three notice some subtle distinctions.
-The Espei Rasbora should be bronze pink in color and have no orange stripe above the black triangle.
-The Harlequin Rasbora is pale pink to bright red, is much stocker than its cousins, and its black mark is much closer to a triangle shape.
+This fish has two close relatives with which it is often confused, the Harlequin RasboraTrigonostigma heteromorpha and the Lambchop Rasbora or Espe's Rasbora Trigonostigma espei.
+The Glowlight Rasbora is often mistaken for the Espe's Rasbora, and to confuse the issue more, both are sold under the name of 'False Harlequin.'
+To differentiate these three from each other, notice some subtle distinctions.
+The Espe's Rasbora should be bronze pink in color and have no orange stripe above the black triangle.
+The Harlequin Rasbora is pale pink to bright red, is much stockier than its cousins, and its black mark is much closer to a triangle shape.

 The Glowlight Rasbora Trigonostigma hengeli (previously Rasbora hengeli) was described by Meinken in 1956.
 It originates from Southeast Asia on the Malay Peninsula through Singapore, the Greater Sunda Islands of Borneo and Sumatra, and possibly in Thailand and Cambodia.
 This species is not listed on the IUCN Red List as it has not yet been evaluated.
 Other common names it is known by are Hengel's Rasbora, Glowing Rasbora, Rasbora hengeli, False Harlequin, and Lamb Chop Rasbora.